 I have put my words in your mouth.
-Our Scripture Memory Project puts God’s words in our mouths!
+Our Scripture Memory Project puts the LORD God’s words in our mouths!

 VERSE 17.
 Awake, awake!
 Stand up, Jerusalem, you who have drunk from the LORD’s hand the cup of his wrath.
 You have drunken the bowl of the cup of staggering, and drained it.

 Matthew 20:22.
 But Jesus answered, “You don’t know what you are asking.
 Are you able to drink the cup that I am about to drink, and be baptized with the baptism that I am baptized with?”
 They said to him, “We are able.”

 VERSE 18.
 There is no one to guide her among all the sons to whom she has given birth; and there is no one who takes her by the hand among all the sons who she has brought up.